 In February 2012, researchers published the largest study (1) to date.
 However, it was a small study compared to the nurses' study we discussed last week.
 This study only included 123 participants.
 But it would have picked up a difference in body weight of 3%.
 And the participants were in the longest lasting study to date.
 It was 18 months in duration.
 In comparison, similar previous studies were smaller and shorter lasting.

 This study put 2 groups on a weight loss diet with 1200 to 1500 calories per day for women and 1500 to 1800 calories for men.
-One group ate 56 gm a day of almonds and the other ate no nuts at all during the study.
-The groups were examined at 6 months and at 18 months.
-Weight, fat loss, lean mass, HDL, LDL, triglycerides, and blood pressure.
+One group ate 56 gm a day of almonds.
+The other group ate no nuts at all during the study.
+The authors examined the groups at 6 months and at 18 months.
+They measured weight, fat loss, lean mass, HDL, LDL, triglycerides, and blood pressure.

 So if you are trying to lose weight, you will not lose more weight by eating nuts.
 But you won't hurt your weight loss goals either.
 And you will be improving your nutritional status.
 You will be lowering blood pressure, improving bone density, lowering risk of metabolic syndrome, diabetes, and heart disease if the nuts are part of a high potassium weight loss diet.

 To find tables with potassium and sodium values of high potassium foods and low potassium foods click on the “Links to Food Potassium Tables” tab at the top of the page.
 Then click the link to a table with the food you are interested in.